 The truth is that high-end aluminum mountain bike wheels can be as light as a pair of carbon wheels.
 So, what weight should you aim for?

 Well, it depends.
 MTB wheels come in many more options than road bike wheels.
-The weight is affected mainly by the wheel size, rims, hubs, and spokes.
+Their weight is affected mainly by the wheel size, rims, hubs, and spokes.

-The best way to compare the weight of the wheels is to find a wheelset from a mainstream manufacturer in the same price range and make your own decision.
+The best way to compare wheel weight is to find a wheelset from a mainstream manufacturer in the same price range and make your own decision.
+Remember that super lightweight wheels usually sacrifice durability.

 Hubs